White minimalist kitchen.

 While home equity loans enable you to take out a second mortgage on your property, cash-out refinances replace your primary mortgage.
 Instead of obtaining a separate loan, the remaining balance of your primary mortgage is paid off and rolled into a new mortgage that has a new term and interest rate.

 With a cash-out refinance, you receive funds for the equity in your home, just as you would with a home equity loan.
-Unlike a home equity loan, you only have one monthly mortgage payment.
+Unlike a home equity loan, you have only one monthly mortgage payment.

 Learn more about the differences between home equity loans and cash-out refinances.